danielrosehill/HA-Red-Alerts-Model-Automations/README.md

 ![alt text](screenshots/3.png)

 I purchased Zigbee Sirens from Aliexpress and installed one in each room.
-This was somewhat expensive, but I figured it was less costly than being hit by a rocket (dark humor aside).
+This was somewhat expensive, but I figured it was less costly than being hit by a rocket (😱).

 I placed these somewhat inconspicuously so visitors don't ask too many questions about why there's an unusual sound device in every room (yes, including the bathroom).